-ISO 42001 · AI Governance · Australia
+ISO 42001 · AI Governance · Brisbane · Melbourne · Sydney · Australia-Wide

 ISO 42001 — implement now while you're ahead of the curve.

 ISO 42001 is the global standard for AI governance.
 Enterprise procurement is starting to ask for it.
 EU AI Act enforcement is intensifying.
-We deliver your AI Management System in 8–12 weeks, inside your existing Microsoft 365 environment, while most of the market is still figuring out where to start.
+We deliver your AI Management System (AIMS) in 8–12 weeks, inside your existing Microsoft 365 environment, while most of the market is still figuring out where to start.

-8–12 weeks Early-mover specialisation Microsoft 365 native EU AI Act aligned
+• EU AI Act aligned

 Sample ISO 42001 AI Management System dashboard showing model inventory with risk tiers and governance status